Hypoglycemia

 Take control of your blood sugars

-Taking control of your bloods sugars means knowing what to do and when.
-It’s always best to get specific recommendations from your health care provider, but in general:
+Taking control of your blood sugars means knowing what to do and when.
+It’s always best to get specific recommendations from your healthcare provider, but in general:

 When you are experiencing mild hypoglycemic symptoms, the immediate treatment is: